 The Superintendent shall present to the Board for review and approval the form and function of the District planning process, including format and timelines.

-Planning activities shall draw on information from a variety of sources that shall include an opportunity for citizens of the community to have input into the plan.
+Planning activities shall draw on information from a variety of sources that shall include an opportunity for parents and other citizens of the community to have input into the plan.